rafaeldias/async/README.md

 Waterfall returns the results of the last task as a `[]interface{}` and `error`.

 ### <a name="returning-error"></a>Returning error

-If an error occur in any of the functions to be executed, the next function will not be executed, and the error will be returned to the caller.

 In order for async to identify if an error occured, the error **must** be the last returning value of the function: